-- Arizona employers must post the following posters at the workplace in a conspicuous location.
+- Arizona employers must display certain posters at the workplace in a conspicuous location.
 See Required Postings.

 - In Arizona, there is no statewide ban on using handheld mobile devices while driving, or on reading or sending text-based communications on mobile devices.
 See Use of Mobile Devices.

 - Threatening communications by employers are prohibited.
 See Threatening Communications.